abhineetz/dev-productivity/jvmtuning.md

 >>Choosing a GC
 * Serial GC:- -XX:+UseSerialGC
 i) Single CPU available
-ii) multiple small jvms, more than the number of CPU's available iii) Small live data set up to 100MB
+ii) Multiple small jvms, more than the number of CPU's available iii) Small live data set up to 100MB

 * Parallel GC:- -XX:+UseParallelGC
-i) Uses multiple threads to process the heap ii) Fully stops all application threads which can result in long pause times but provides higher throughput. iii) Suitable for batch type applications where throughput is more important than low pause time.
+i) Uses multiple threads to process the heap ii) Fully stops all application threads which can result in _*long pause times but provides higher throughput*_. iii) Suitable for batch type applications where throughput is more important than low pause time.

 * CMS collector:- Deprecated and replaced by G1GC